-Liver Transplantation for Perihilar CholangiocarcinomaGores G.J. · Darwish Murad S.b · Heimbach J.K. · Rosen C.B.a
+Liver Transplantation for Perihilar CholangiocarcinomaGores G.J.a · Darwish Murad S.b · Heimbach J.K.a · Rosen C.B.a

 aWilliam J. von Liebig Transplant Center, Mayo College of Medicine, Mayo Clinic, Rochester, Minn., USA; bGastroenterology and Hepatology, Erasmus University Rotterdam, Rotterdam, The Netherlands

 - Rent for 48h to view

 - Buy Cloud Access for unlimited viewing via different devices